bytebase/bytebase/frontend/public/help/en/help.project.md

 title: What is 'project' ?
 ---

-- Bytebase project is similar to the project concept in other common dev tools such as GitLab, Jira.
+- The Bytebase project shares similarities with project concepts found in other popular development tools like GitLab and Jira.

-- A project has its own members, and every issue and database always belongs to a single project.
+- Each project has its own set of members, and every issue and database is always associated with a single project.

-- A project can also be configured to link to a repository to enable version control workflow.
+- A project can also be configured to associate with a code repository to enable GitOps workflows.

 #### Learn more